-Everyone knows that the Florida Keys are full of pristine beaches and a great tiki bar or two.
+Everyone knows the Florida Keys are full of pristine beaches and a great tiki bar or two (or ten).
 But it is also the perfect place to take in nature at one of the amazing Florida Keys state parks!

 If you are looking for a different experience, check out America's largest subtropical wilderness area in the United States! visit the habitats for rare and endangered species such as the American crocodile, Florida panther, and the manatee.

 Check out this seven island park, which also includes protected coral reefs.
 See gorgeous sandy beaches, the 19th-century Fort Jefferson, and lighthouse and sea turtles at Loggerhead Key.

 If you like to dive, you won't want to miss the Windjammer Wreck that sank in 1875.

 Bird lovers will love checking out Bush Key, a nesting site for seabirds like the sooty terns, among others.

 Your Vote on the Best Key West RV Parks